OpenFreeEnergy/ExampleNotebooks/cli_tutorials/cli_charge_molecules.md

 Generating partial charges with the `am1bcc` method can be slow as they require a semi-empirical quantum chemical calculation, we can however take advantage of multiprocessing to calculate the charges in parallel for each ligand which offers a significant speed-up.
-The number of processors available for the workflow can be specified using the `-n` flag:
+The number of processors available for the workflow can be specified using the `-n` flag.
+For example to spread out the calculation over 4 cores:

 ```bash
 openfe charge-molecules -M tyk2_ligands.sdf -o charged_tyk2_ligands.sdf -n 4